 Robert has grown the plugin to over 80,000 active installs and an average rating of 4.8 out of 5 stars on wordpress.org.
-That’s no mean feat, so we decided to ask him a few questions about where he came from, how he grew the business, and what’s to come of Robert and WP Security Audit Log in the future.
+That’s no mean feat, so we decided to ask him a few questions about where he came from, how he grew the business, and what’s to come of Robert and WP Activity Log in the future.

 Read on to learn about Robert’s journey and take inspiration from the lessons he has learnt over the years.